ruizehung/ruizehung.github.io/_posts/2023-04-30-tranfer-to-GT.md

 ------
 As far as I can tell, transfer admission competition is becoming increasingly fierce each year, and a high GPA alone is not enough to secure a spot at top colleges.
 Therefore, it's essential to engage in a diverse range of extracurricular activities, such as joining clubs, gaining leadership and volunteer experience, obtaining internships, and earning awards from competitions … etc.

-In my case, I served as the co-president of the competitive programming club, participated in the [NASA L'SPACE Program](https://www.lspace.asu.edu/) (I became the principal investigator of my team and was close to getting $10k from NASA to fund my proposal), volunteered at various events (e.g., tree planting, video editing, and working on CS projects), and competed at [ACM International Collegiate Programming Contest (ICPC)](https://icpc.global/) Division 2 (at that time I haven’t taken data structure course and didn’t know what a hash map is 🤣, nevertheless we got the 14th place out of 86 teams), competed at [American Mathematical Association of Two-Year Colleges (AMATYC)](https://amatyc.org/) and got 1st place at De Anza college and top 30 in the U.S., and worked as a flea-market assistant once per month (I had to woke up at 4:30 a.m. each time 😭).
+In my case, I served as the co-president of the competitive programming club, participated in the [NASA L'SPACE Program](https://www.lspace.asu.edu/) (I became the principal investigator of my team and was close to getting $10k from NASA to fund my proposal), volunteered at various events (e.g., tree planting, video editing, and working on CS projects), and competed at [ACM International Collegiate Programming Contest (ICPC)](https://icpc.global/) Division 2 (at that time I hadn't taken data structure course and didn’t even know how to use a hash map 🤣, nevertheless we got the 14th place out of 86 teams), competed at [American Mathematical Association of Two-Year Colleges (AMATYC)](https://amatyc.org/) and got 1st place at De Anza college and top 30 in the U.S., and worked as a flea-market assistant once per month (I had to woke up at 4:30 a.m. each time 😭).

 <a name="gt-experience"></a>